 Diagnosis is primarily based on clinical features.
 Although these are genetic disorders, a family history of similar symptoms and signs is not always present, especially in those forms inherited as autosomal recessive.

-Some syndromes can be diagnosed on biochemical testing eg high level of mevalonic acid in urine during an attack of HIDS.
-Others show such a dramatic response to treatment that a trial of specific therapy confirms the clinical impression, e.g., colchicine for familial Mediterranean fever.
+Some syndromes can be diagnosed on biochemical testing, such as a high level of mevalonic acid in urine during an attack of HIDS.
+Others show such a dramatic response to treatment that a trial of specific therapy confirms the clinical impression, for example, colchicine for familial Mediterranean fever.

 A number of these syndromes share the feature of interleukin-1-induced amplification of the innate immune system and therefore respond to blockade of this pathway using biologic agents such as anakinra.
 Anakinra is registered in several countries to treat rheumatoid arthritis.